esote/mathematical-functions/README.md

 # Mathematical Functions

 A few C++ programs for computing mathematical functions.
-These programs are tested on Ubuntu 16.04 and compiled using `g++` with C++14 unless stated otherwise.
+These programs are tested on Ubuntu 16.04 and compiled using `g++` with C++14.

 ## Functions